wp-plugins/leaguemanager/readme.txt

 - remodeling of the plugin structure
 - fixed bug to sort teams in widget
 - some code cleansing
+- load javascript only on Leaguemanager admin pages

 **Version 1.1**, *9-April-2008*